agbleze/booking_days_predictor_api/README.md

 # booking_days_predictor_api
-Create an API for predicting number of booking days
+Create a machine learning API for predicting number of days a client will book a room online for accommodation